Neil V. Wake

-Neil Vincent Wake (born July 2, 1948) is a senior United States district judge of the United States District Court for the District of Arizona.
+Neil Vincent Wake (July 2, 1948 – May 26, 2026) was an American jurist who served as a United States district judge of the United States District Court for the District of Arizona.

-Education and career
+Life and career

+Early life and education

 Born in Phoenix, Arizona, Wake received a Bachelor of Arts from Arizona State University in 1971 and a Juris Doctor from Harvard Law School in 1974.
 He was in private practice in Arizona from 1974 to 2004.

 Federal judicial service

-On October 22, 2003, Wake was nominated by President George W. Bush to a seat on the United States District Court for the District of Arizona vacated by Paul Gerhardt Rosenblatt.
+On October 22, 2003, Wake was nominated by President George W. Bush to the seat on the United States District Court for the District of Arizona vacated by Paul Gerhardt Rosenblatt.
 He was confirmed by the United States Senate on March 12, 2004, and received his commission three days later.
-He assumed senior status on July 5, 2016.
+He assumed senior status on July 5, 2016, serving in that role until his death on May 26, 2026.

-Wake has presided over a number of notable cases:
+Wake presided over a number of notable cases: